Hayley Roberts

 About Me

-My name is Hayley Roberts (she/her) and I am passionate in all things OH megamasers, galaxy evolution, and HI surveys as well as data science and visualization.Currently, I am a postdoctoral astrophysicist and data scientist for Zooniverse at the University of Minnesota.I received my PhD from the Astrophysical and Planetary Sciences Department at the University of Colorado - Boulder in Spring 2023.
+My name is Hayley Roberts (she/her) and I am passionate in all things OH megamasers, galaxy mergers and evolution, and HI surveys as well as data science and visualization.Currently, I am a postdoctoral astrophysicist and data scientist for Zooniverse at the University of Minnesota.I received my PhD from the Astrophysical and Planetary Sciences Department at the University of Colorado - Boulder in Spring 2023.
 Before graduate school, I received my B.S. in Physics from Illinois Wesleyan University.You can contact me at hayley(at)zooniverse.org.

 About Me

-My name is Hayley Roberts (she/her) and I am passionate in all things OH megamasers, galaxy evolution, and HI surveys as well as data science and visualization.Currently, I am a postdoctoral astrophysicist and data scientist for Zooniverse at the University of Minnesota.I received my PhD from the Astrophysical and Planetary Sciences Department at the University of Colorado - Boulder in Spring 2023.
+My name is Hayley Roberts (she/her) and I am passionate in all things OH megamasers, galaxy mergers and evolution, and HI surveys as well as data science and visualization.Currently, I am a postdoctoral astrophysicist and data scientist for Zooniverse at the University of Minnesota.I received my PhD from the Astrophysical and Planetary Sciences Department at the University of Colorado - Boulder in Spring 2023.
 Before graduate school, I received my B.S. in Physics from Illinois Wesleyan University.You can contact me at hayley(at)zooniverse.org.